tomaslibanomonteiro/Ludo/README.md

 ### Dependencies

 * The game was developed and tested in Ubuntu 20.04
-* The game should run smoothly in other Linux distros but is known to cause Network connection problems in other environments like Windows 11
+* The game should run smoothly in other Linux distros but is known to cause Network connection problems in other OS like Windows 11

 ### Executing program